-In September 2013, the Company acquired a 15% interest (2,348,147 common shares) in a private Delaware company ("Delaware Co.").
-Delaware Co. is mineral exploration and exploitation company.
+In September 2013, the Company entered into a Master Agreement with a private Delaware company ("Delaware Co.") involved in mineral exploration and exploitation in the Caribbean.
 The Master Agreement comprised a Common Stock Purchase Agreement ("CSPA") and a Land Lease Agreement ("LLA").
-Pursuant to the CSPA, the Company paid US\$1,100,000 (\$1,141,720) for its 15% interest and was provided with a 25 year lease of 15 acres of deeded land in accordance with the LLA.
+Pursuant to the CSPA, the Company paid US\$1,100,000 (\$1,141,720) for 15% interest in Delaware Co. and was provided with a 25 year lease of 15 acres of deeded land in accordance with the LLA.
 Pursuant to the LLA, the Company was granted an option to renew the lease for an additional consecutive 25 years.
 For the purposes of the LLA, the US\$1,100,000 investment was considered to represent a pre-payment of rent for the initial 25 year period of the lease.

 On December 1, 2015, the Company entered into the CREC Stock Purchase Agreement ("SPA").
 Pursuant to the SPA, Delaware Co. repurchased the Company's 15% interest for gross proceeds of US\$1,200,000 (\$1,604,640) resulting in a gain on sale of its long-term investment of \$462,920.
 The gross proceeds are secured by a US\$1,200,000 promissory note.
 The promissory note bears interest at 2% per annum for the first 24 months and 6% per annum for the final 12 months.
 The principal balance plus accrued interest is due on or before November 30, 2018.
 Pursuant to the SPA, the lease and lease option were cancelled.
 The Company, in its sole discretion, has the right to extend the maturity date in the event Delaware Co. fails to pay on a timely basis.
-If Delaware Co. defaults, the Company has the right and option to either extend the promissory note on its current terms or reinstate the equity investment in Delaware Co., any company that owns, directly or indirectly, the deeded land or any entity affiliated with any of these companies.
+If Delaware Co. defaults, the Company has the right and option to either extend the promissory note on its current terms or reinstate the equity investment in the Delaware Co., or any company that owns, directly or indirectly, the deeded land or any entity affiliated with any of these companies.
 The equity investment shall be US\$1,200,000 plus interest accrued on the promissory note converted at a 10% discount to the lowest priced issuance of shares by that entity in the past 24 months.
-In addition, the lease and lease option shall be reinstated with an extension for the lease term equal to the duration of the period of time the promissory note was outstanding.
+The lease and lease option shall be reinstated with an extension for the lease term equal to the duration of the period of time the promissory note was outstanding.

-At June 30, 2016, the fair value of the promissory note was approximately \$1,485,000 (approximately US\$1,150,000).
+At September 30, 2016, the fair value of the promissory note was approximately \$1,574,040 (approximately US\$1,173,955).
 Fair value was determined using an income approach.
 An income approach is a present value technique that takes into account the future cash flows that would be expected to be received from holding the promissory note.
-Present value was calculated using the following attributes: future lump sum payment of US\$1,323,389, including principal and interest, at the three-year anniversary date of the promissory note, 29 months to maturity, and a discount rate of 6%.
+Present value was calculated using the following attributes: future lump sum payment of US\$1,323,389, including principal and interest, at the three-year anniversary date of the promissory note, 26 months to maturity, and a discount rate of 6%.